Dannysnotepad/Dannysnotepad/README.md

-# Etim Daniel - Frontend Web Developer
+# Etim Daniel - Backend Web / Restful API Developer

-Hello there! 👋 I'm Etim Daniel, a frontend web developer with a passion for creating amazing user interfaces and delightful web experiences.
+Hello there! 👋 I'm Etim Daniel, a backend web / restful API developer with a passion for creating amazing secure and safe website backend / APIS to make the user have a delightful web experiences.
 I love building things, and I'm always excited about taking on new challenges.

 ## Technologies & Tools

 - Frontend: HTML, CSS, JavaScript,
-- Database: Firebase Realtime Database(in progress)
+- Database: Firebase Realtime Database & Postgress (in progress)
-- Hosting: Vercel
+- Hosting: Vercel / Render
-- Others: Java
+- Others: Java / Kotlin

 ## About Me

-I'm a junior frontend web developer who is eager to learn and grow in the world of web development.
+I'm a junior backend web / Restful API developer who is eager to learn and grow in the world of backend web / API development.
 My journey began with Java then I resorted to HTML, CSS, and JavaScript, and I've come a long way since then.
 Moreover, I use Vercel for hosting my web projects.

 ## Social Links